 Fruits should be cut into bigger pieces as with small pieces a greater area is exposed to atmospheric oxidation.
 Exposure to sunlight destroys many vitamins.

 3.2.3

+Use raw fruits whenever possible.
+Fruits should be cut and peeled immediately before processing or serving.
+Store cut fruits in opaque containers with lids to prevent loss of photosensitive vitamins and to prevent oxidation due to exposure to air.

+3.3 Incorporation of Protective Packaging 3.3.1 Explore the use of advanced packaging materials and technologies like modified atmosphere packaging (MAP) and active packaging with oxygen scavengers or antioxidants to extend the shelf life of vitamin-rich foods.

 4. PRESERVATION OF VITAMINS DURING HOME-COOKING OF FOODS